exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ### Exasol JDBC Driver as Maven Dependency

-You also need the Exasol JDBC Driver as this is not available on Maven Centra, you need to add the Exasol Artifactory as a source:
+You also need the Exasol JDBC Driver as this is not available on Maven Central, you need to add the Exasol Artifactory as a source:

 ```xml
 <repositories>